 Lizard Capture and Handling

-All lizard handling must be undertaken by Suitably Experienced and Qualified Ecologists acting under Authorised Personnel specified in Schedule 2, clause 3.1.
+All lizard handling must be undertaken by Suitably Experienced and Qualified Ecologists directly supervised by Authorised Personnel (specified in Schedule 2, Clause 3.1) that are approved in writing by the Department of Conservation.

-Suitably Experienced and Qualified Ecologists may supervise trained field staff for non-invasive tasks; all handling must be undertaken by, or under the direct supervision of, the Suitably Experienced and Qualified Ecologist.
+Suitably Experienced and Qualified Ecologists may supervise trained field staff for non-invasive tasks.
+All handling must be undertaken by, or under the direct supervision of, the Suitably Experienced and Qualified Ecologist.

 No works that may disturb lizards may commence until Department of Conservation confirms in writing that the Lizard Management Plan is certified as giving effect to these conditions.
 Lizard capture and relocation must be undertaken between the 1st October and 30 April when lizards are most active, when temperatures are above 12 degrees Celsius.